 There are many options on the market, but since it’s a long-term investment, you must choose the provider that suits you best in terms of cost-benefit.

-Assuming that you have already made the decision to reduce your electricity bill and invest on solar energy, you may be wondering now, how can I choose the best provider?
-It’s not just about researching on Google, but also following these basic tips:
+Assuming that you have already decided to reduce your electricity bill and invest in solar energy, you may be wondering how I can choose the best provider.
+It’s not just about researching on Google but also following these essential tips:

 Choose a certified solar installer

 If you want to leave your solar systems in hands of a reliable company, look for a CEC (Clean Energy Council) accredited installers.
 The Clean Energy Council is Australia’s renewable energy association.
 They represent and work with Australia’s leading renewable energy and energy storage businesses, as well as rooftop solar installers in Sunshine Coast.

 Get information about the Warranty terms